-In this case, a patient suffering dense hemiparesis and expressive aphasia is seen across acute and subacute rehabilitation environments, with considerable variation in frequency of treatment (1-4 treatments per week) over the course of five weeks.
-Speech therapists report rapid progress from repetition of monosyllables to independent sentence generation, with rate of recovery appearing to coincide with periods of more frequent treatment.
-Following three treatments focusing on shoulder range of motion at the request of the Occupational therapist, the therapist reports a change from 90 to 130 degrees.
+In this case, a patient suffering dense hemiparesis and expressive aphasia was seen across acute and subacute rehabilitation environments, with considerable variation in frequency of treatment (1-4 treatments per week) over the course of five weeks.
+Speech therapists reported rapid progress from repetition of monosyllables to independent sentence generation, with rate of recovery appearing to coincide with periods of more frequent treatment.
+Following three treatments focusing on shoulder range of motion at the request of the Occupational therapist, the therapist reported a change from 90 to 130 degrees.

 Presenter: Claudia Citkovitz, PhD, LAc., has led the Acupuncture Service at NYU Lutheran since 2004, supervising 10 acupuncturists who provide inpatient care and clinical instruction in the areas of neurological and orthopedic rehabilitation, labor and delivery, and pain management.
 Dr. Citkovitz studied acupuncture at the Pacific and Tri-State colleges in New York, and Chinese language in Beijing.
 An internationally known lecturer on acupuncture practice and research methodology, she is a faculty member of the Pacific College of Oriental Medicine and the New England School of Acupuncture at MCPHS University.